 For humans and computers to communicate via natural language text, it is necessary that the understanding (interpretation) of the given texts be shared.
-This study addresses issues that arise in creating a common ground for natural language understanding.
+In this research, we tackle the issues of dialogue system and language grounding.

 A Natural Language Corpus of Common Grounding under Continuous and Partially-Observable Context